lkloh/lkloh.github.io/_posts/2018-07-09-do-you-need-jquery.md

 So try to avoid using jQuery in new projects for the following reasons:
 * Avoid having an additional dependency that needs to be periodically updated
-* Avoid having extra code (JQuery library) that your webapp needs to load
+* Avoid having extra code (the JQuery library) that your webapp needs to load
-* Get faster performance by using the default JavaScript selectors all without losing any functionality.
+* Get faster performance by using the default JavaScript selectors

+All this without losing any functionality but omitting JQuery.